The search for those missing in catastrophic Texas floods resumes in some areas after pause for rain

-KERRVILLE, Texas — (AP) — With rain in the forecast Monday, officials kept a wary eye on river levels as some crews resumed the search for people still missing after catastrophic flooding pummeled Texas this month, killing at least 132 people.
+KERRVILLE, Texas — (AP) — For a second straight day, rain forecasts hampered the search Monday for people still missing after deadly floods pummeled Texas this month, as officials made plans to drain reservoirs in the search for victims.

-Search and rescue operations along the Guadalupe River were halted Sunday after a new round of heavy rain led to more high water rescues and prompted fears that waterways could surge again above their banks.
+While some crews resumed the search along the Guadalupe River on Monday, others held off, wary of the forecast.
+Officials also asked for patience, saying some have been threatened for their perceived lack of action that could have prevented the deaths at least 132 people in the July 4 storm.

+The first pause in search efforts due to the weather came Sunday in Texas Hill Country, where the soil is still primed for enhanced water runoff.

-That was the first time search efforts for victims were paused since the July Fourth floods.
-Authorities believe more than 160 people may still be missing in Kerr County alone, and 10 more in neighboring areas.
+More than 160 people are unaccounted for in Kerr County alone, and 10 more in neighboring areas.

-Kerr County Judge Rob Kelly said Monday during a commissioners’ meeting that it is difficult to determine exactly how many tourists were in the area when the flooding occurred.
+Texas Hill Country is a popular destination for tourists where campers seek out spots along the river amid the rolling hills.
+Kerr County Judge Rob Kelly said during a commissioners’ meeting Monday that it’s been difficult to determine exactly how many tourists were in the area when the flooding occurred.

 “We’ve heard accounts of trailer after trailer after trailer being swept into the river with families in the them.
 Can’t find the trailers,” Kelly said.
 “It’s what we don’t know.
 We don’t know how many of them there are.”